ShoreRivers & Washington College Summer Internship

 ShoreRivers interns process underwater grasses in the turbulator at the Washington College Center for Environment & Society.

-ShoreRivers is a nonprofit organization that protects and restores Eastern Shore waterways through science-based advocacy, restoration, and education.
+ShoreRivers is a nonprofit organization that protects Maryland’s Eastern Shore waterways through science-based advocacy, restoration, education, and engagement.
 With offices in Easton, Chestertown, and Galena Maryland, the organization serves as an advocate for the health of our rivers and the living resources they support.
 Our programs promote environmental awareness of the essential role local rivers and streams play in the community, the issues that threaten their health and vitality, and solutions that must be implemented to preserve them.

 The summer intern will provide programmatic support for our Chester River and Sassafras River programs and participate in a variety of activities including submerged aquatic vegetation (SAV) restoration, water quality and bacteria monitoring, community outreach and education, and enforcement.
 By the end of the program the intern will have earned a Maryland boater safety certificate, become familiar with handling a boat, gained experience and training in scientific water quality monitoring equipment and protocols, and developed a variety of other restoration -based skills and experiences.